Clerk Authentication

 signInAttempt.SignInResource.status: SignInStatus | null

-status === "complete") { awaitconst setActive: (params: SetActiveParams) => Promise<void>
+The current status of the sign-in.status === "complete") { awaitconst setActive: (setActiveParams: SetActiveParams) => Promise<void>

-setActive({session?: string | ActiveSessionResource | null | undefined
+A function that sets the active session.setActive({session?: string | SignedInSessionResource | null | undefined

-The session resource or session id (string version) to be set as active.
+The session resource or session ID (string version) to be set as active.
 If `null`, the current session is deleted.session:const signInAttempt: SignInResource

 signInAttempt.SignInResource.createdSessionId: string | null